Maximus5470/PDF-Reader-and-Data-extraction/README.md

+# PDF Reader and Data Extraction

-The code extracts the contents of the table along with the name, invoice number and total amount.
-It then writes all the contents into a csv file
+This project extracts data from PDF files, specifically focusing on extracting contents from tables along with associated metadata such as name, invoice number, and total amount.
+The extracted data is then written into a CSV file.

-Yes
+## Features

+- Extract contents of tables from PDF files
+- Retrieve metadata such as name, invoice number, and total amount
+- Write extracted data into a CSV file